-reapply for aid each year -- the student's family contribution is determined upon acceptance and will remain the same so long as the student continues to be eligible to receive financial aid as an international student.
+reapply for aid each year -- the student's family contribution is determined upon acceptance and will remain the same so long as the student remains enrolled and continues to be eligible to receive financial aid as an international student.
 Financial aid is not available in future years to an international student who did not receive aid upon admission.

 However, international students who become U.S. citizens or eligible noncitizens during their enrollment will thereafter be treated as domestic students and, as such, will need to reapply for aid annually.